Response to Comment by Thomas Rac:

-Secondly, you must allow a stock price room to breath.
-A technical stop allows it room to breath based on it’s individual price characteristics and not on your portfolio or risk profile, both of which have no influence on the market and are not determined by the market.
+Secondly, you must allow a stock price room to breathe.
+A technical stop allows it room to breathe based on its individual price characteristics and not on your portfolio or risk profile, both of which have no influence on the market and are not determined by the market.

 Each and every situation is unique therefore how much it needs to “breath” for each situation will be unique and hence different.
-This means that you will never know with certainty in realtime whether a retracement of any kind is just the trend unfolding or whether it is the beginning of a reversal of trend.
-You will know many weeks or months later with the benefit of hindight.
+This means that you will never know with certainty in real time whether a retracement of any kind is just the trend unfolding or whether it is the beginning of a reversal of a trend.
+You will know many weeks or months later with the benefit of hindsight.

-What is important is that you use a logical concept, research it and ensure that it provides an edge when combined with the entry criteria.
-Then execute that logical concept flawlessly knowing and accepting that it will not be right every time but that over a large sample you will be way ahead by adhereing to it.
+What is important is that you use a logical concept, research it, and ensure that it provides an edge when combined with the entry criteria.
+Then execute that logical concept flawlessly knowing and accepting that it will not be right every time but that over a large sample, you will be way ahead by adhering to it.

 Both these trades traded below their 2% TSL for 4 trading days before continuing their trend.